19 May Potent Power Savings Tips For Warm Weather

 9. Cook Outside

-The summer is synonymous with grills and barbeques.
+The summer is synonymous with grills and barbecues.
 Using the oven will heat the kitchen and surrounding area, so a great option to save energy is cooking outside on the grill.

 10. Program the Water Heater